EUFrosty/2026_Analysis_ONRL/README.md

 ./build/ONRL || build/Debug/ONRL.exe
 ```

-TODO: CI configuration is provided in .github/workflows/ci.yml
+CI configuration is provided in .github/workflows/ci.yml

 ## Tools and Analysis
 (To be filled in with results from cppcheck, Valgrind, tests, etc.)